-Back in 1996, when I was in high school, I was diagnosed with an auto-immune disease, called Grave’s Disease (a/k/a hyperactive thyroid) and was told I also had toxic multinodular goiters growing around my thyroid.
-It sounds a lot worse than it is!
-The goiter was benign, thank God, but the symptoms of Grave’s Disease were rough on me as an already self-conscious teenager.
+Back in 1996, when I was in high school, I was diagnosed with an auto-immune disease, called Grave’s Disease (a/k/a hyperactive thyroid) and was told I also had toxic multinodular goiters on my thyroid.
+The goiter was benign, thank God, but the symptoms of the disease were rough on me as an already self-conscious teenager.

-The symptoms of this disease caused me to constantly be nervous, shaky, sweaty, lose hair, have large pupils, feel sick if I hadn’t eaten, and look anorexic due to the inability to gain weight.
-I also had a lump growing on my lower neck called a goiter – sounds just delightful, doesn’t it?
+So, at 16, my daily life was filled with nervousness, anxiety, shakiness, excessive sweating, losing hair around the hairline, large eyes and pupils, feeling sick if I hadn’t eaten, and basically looking anorexic due to the inability to gain weight.
+I also had a lump growing on my lower neck called a goiter.
+Just lovely.

 My goiter isn’t as noticeable now, but I still get a tad self-conscious when I wear a short necklace, which accentuates my lump.
-Sometimes I feel the necklace is like a blinking arrow on the Vegas strip, pointing your direction right to my lump.
+Sometimes I feel the necklace is like a blinking arrow on the Vegas strip, directing your gaze to my lovely lump!
 (Said lump is depicted in the photo at the top of this page).